March 27, 2012

 Newborn lalaland is full of the sweetest odors (stored in the soft folds of a neck or venting freely from the top of a tiny head), tiny sleep movements (which transfigure time to where it is no longer made of the same stuff), barnyard animal noises (as my sister Julie likes to call them), a little face whose expressions transform it from a little thing of a few days to a wise old sea turtle and back again in a flash...drifting in and out of my own sleep with only one little thing emerging at the point of consciousness - her.
-I feel like I've been drugged and I can't believe I lived without the stuff running through my veins up to now, even if it readily makes me cry and my breath stop short just to glance down at the thing in my arms or look over at Xavier lying next to me in bed.
+I feel like I've been drugged and I can't believe I lived without the stuff running through my veins up to now, even if it readily makes me cry and my breath stop short just to glance down at the thing in my arms.

 I was really hoping the baby (if she is real - starting to doubt) and Stephen would share a day together - today.
 The truth is that the day is probably not grand enough to bring forth two such creatures.
 I know the one very well and he is a triumph of a human, my brother Stephen.
 On Saturday, his very lovely beau, John, hosted a party featuring these balloons (bathtub below is the crest of their appearances).